-Daily preschool math activities include learning numbers, practicing counting, creating and learning shapes, and working with the calendar.
-In addition, playing with puzzles, building toys, blocks and games help preschoolers practice and build math skills as they count, manipulate objects and work with different shapes, spaces and sizes.
+Daily preschool math activities include learning numbers, practicing counting, creating and learning shapes, and working with calendars.
+In addition, playing with puzzles, building toys, blocks, and games helps preschoolers practice and build math skills as they count, manipulate objects, and work with different shapes, spaces, and sizes.

 In order to build math skills, your preschooler:

 - Learns about, finds, and forms shapes and patterns.